-In economics, a commodity is a good requested by the market that is offered without a particular differentiation compared to competitors.
+In economics, a commodity is a good request by the market that is offered without a particular differentiation compared to competitors.
 Wheat, oil, copper, just to name a few, easily understandable examples.
 They are basic, not elaborate products, simple and specific.

 Illy coffee has been decommoditized, the same happened to similar brands like Lavazza or Chicco d’Oro.
 Chiquita bananas were decommoditized too.